 The dashboard can then be associated with individual logins:

-See the Dashboard Forms Guide for detailed information.
+Read the Dashboard Forms Guide for detailed information.

 KPI: This stands for Key Performance Indicator, and is a measurable and comparable insight into your performance.
 The KPI Monitor allows you to measure against many different potential KPIs.

-SLA: This stands for Service Level Agreement and is traditionally a formal agreement between you and your customers to respond to and/or resolve their Tickets within an agreed time period.
+SLA: This stands for Service Level Agreement and is traditionally a formal agreement between you and your customers to respond to and/or resolve their tickets within an agreed time period.
 Your SLAs can be configured within House-on-the-Hill.

 Using the KPI Monitor